-This Classification Scheme is approved by the School Board of Examiners for BA/BSc Degrees/the Undergraduate Studies Sub-Committee.
-Last updated: July 2011
+This Classification Scheme is approved by the School Board of Examiners for BA/BSc Degrees.
+Last updated: July 2013

 This classification scheme must be read in conjunction with the Regulations for First Degrees, the LLB degree regulations, the relevant online undergraduate course guides and the Code of Good Practice for Undergraduate Programmes: Teaching, Learning and Assessment.